juancaruizc/web-sprint-challenge-advanced-react/README.md

 ### Task 1: Project Set Up

 _This project uses a local server for the data fetching.
-You will need three seperate terminal windows open:_
+You will need three separate terminal windows open:_

 1. _one for your server_
 2. _one for your React app (in the /client folder)_